SciencePrincipal Teacher | Ms Eadie

 Pupils wishing to continue with their studies in Chemistry can undertake Advanced Higher in S6.
 Pupils will study Inorganic and Physical Chemistry, Organic Chemistry and Instrumental Analysis and Researching Chemistry.

-Pupils will study Electricity and Energy, Waves and Radiation and Dynamics and Space.
+Nat 4/5 pupils will study Electricity and Energy, Waves and Radiation and Dynamics and Space.

 In Higher Physics, pupils study the topics of Electricity and Energy, Waves and Radiation and Dynamics and Space and Researching Physics.